TAMUparametric/energiapy/docs/small_example.rst

 Small Energy Systems MILP Example
 =================================

-A simple problem with three processes
+Consider a simple system with three processes

-- Solar PV with varying capacity factor
+- Solar PV with varying capacity
-- Wind Farm with varying capacity factor
+- Wind Farm with varying capacity
 - Lithium-ion battery storage

-and varying demand.
+and varying demand for power.

+The objective is to meet demand over four seasons by generating power using the PV and Wind Farm, storing the power in a Lithium-ion battery if necessary and meeting a varying demand for Power

-The problem is modeled over two scales
+The problem can be modeled over two scales

-- 0, network scale with 1 time period
+- 0, network scale with 1 time period where the network decisions such as setting up a unit are taken
-- 1, scheduling and demand scales with 4 time periods
+- 1, scheduling and demand scales with 4 time periods, where the resource flows are determined

 **Import modules**